We asked conservatives at CPAC what ‘woke’ means. Their replies were revealing

 Florida Governor Ron DeSantis, the potential Republican presidential candidate, has repeatedly said that his state is where “woke goes to die”.
 Former president Donald Trump has talked about generals being too “woke”.

-Mr DeSantis did not attend the Conservative Political Action Conference just outside Washington this week.
+Mr DeSantis did not attend the Conservative Political Action Conference just outside Washington last week.
 But plenty of others focused on “wokeness”.

 Presidential hopeful Nikki Haley said that “I’m running for president to renew an America that’s proud and strong, not weak and woke.”
 Senator Tommy Tuberville of Alabama held a talk on the first full day of the conference entitled “Sacking the Woke Playbook”.